 With 71% of companies using Agile approaches, demand for consultants who can guide the transition is growing.

-Email marketing remains one of the most effective ways to reach customers, but many businesses struggle with emails landing in spam folders.
-Email deliverability consultants help improve inbox placement rates and engagement.
+Email remains one of the highest-performing marketing channels, yet many businesses struggle with messages landing in spam instead of the inbox.
+Email deliverability consultants help companies improve placement rates, sender reputation, and engagement.

-- Identifying factors causing emails to be flagged as spam.
+- Identifying issues that cause emails to be flagged as spam

-- Setting up authentication tools like SPF and DKIM.
+- Setting up authentication protocols such as SPF, DKIM, and DMARC

-Since email marketing generates an average ROI of $42 for every $1 spent, businesses are willing to invest in solutions to improve deliverability.
+With email marketing delivering an average ROI of $42 for every $1 spent, companies are eager to invest in consultants who can maximize inbox reach and ensure consistent performance.

 Startups looking for investors need compelling pitch decks that showcase their business potential.
 Pitch deck consultants help entrepreneurs refine their presentations, making them more persuasive and visually appealing.